blogfoster/wp-blogfoster-insights/blogfoster-insights/trunk/README.txt

 = Your idea to improve the plugin is welcome =

 If you have any new idea for this plugin post your questions and ideas in the [support forum at wordpress.org](http://wordpress.org/support/plugin/blogfoster-insights).
-I will try to take a look and answer as soon as possible.
+We will try to take a look and answer as soon as possible.

 == Installation ==